 Each CushCore insert is born in an aluminum mold, a manufacturing process which allows us to create the unique, patent-pending shape.
 The shape helps secure the tire to the rim, and extends well beyond the rim flange to protect against impacts from all angles.
 CushCore's special shape also creates the lateral force against the tire sidewalls that gives CushCore the cornering stability and calm ride feel it's known for.

 A look at the competition illustrates differences between the materials.
 Flat Tire Defender is 50 grams heavier than CushCore, yet it fills a much smaller volume within the tire.
 Huck Norris is made from an open cell foam, which absorbs tire sealant and has only a fraction of the energy absorption capacity of CushCore.

-Manufacturing this foam is challenging and expensive compared to other methods, but having tested so many different materials in the three-year development process leading up to the CushCore product launch, we strongly feel there is no contest in overall product quality.
-The benefits to performance and durability are well worth the initial investment.
+Manufacturing with this material is challenging and expensive compared to other methods, but there is no contest in product function and quality.
+The benefits to performance and durability are well worth the investment.